Christ Church Grammar School: History

 Christ Church Grammar School opened on 7 February 1910 as the Christ Church Preparatory School.
 The founder, Canon William Joseph McClemans, was the rector of Christ Church Claremont.
 The School opened with a single classroom and an enrolment of nine day boys.

 In 1917, the school's status was raised from preparatory school to university junior examination level and it was renamed Christ Church School.
 During this year, the Old Boys' Association was established and legislation by Synod brought Christ Church and Guildford Grammar School under the control of one representative council.
 Christ Church did not have any representation on the council until 1920, and during this time, financial difficulties put the existence of the school into jeopardy and under threat of closure by the council.

 From the 1920s through to the 1940s, the school continued to grow.
 However, financial hardship and uncertainty continued and led to the resignation of several headmasters.
 When Christ Church gained its own school council in 1950, it was considered a turning point in the history of the school.

 In 1951, Peter Moyes became headmaster and throughout the post-war period, Christ Church boomed.
 Enrolments increased from 259 in 1951, to 853 in 1966.
 During this period, a large number of buildings and facilities were built and two houses were purchased.
 A block of land next to the Claremont campus, was acquired as well as 20 acre in Mt Claremont for use as playing fields.

-The students began to experience academic and sporting success.
 In 1956, the school was invited to join the Public Schools' Association (PSA); in 1957, the school was awarded its first General Exhibition; in 1958, the school won the Head of the River race for the first time; and in 1967, Peter Edwards became the school's first old boy to be awarded a Rhodes Scholarship.